Kirhhoff/DataStructure/FirstExperiment/README.md

             Compile the files and redirect the error message to error.log

 --error.log
-        If in some cases there is so much wrong message,I will redirect the information to this file to analyse them carefully.
+        If in some cases there is so much wrong messages,I will redirect the information to this file to analyse them carefully.